 Dining area – foldaway table with seating capacity for up to four guests.

 South bedroom with zip and link beds which can be configured as a super king double or twin, side tables, wardrobe, small chest of drawers, dressing table, chair, Roberts DAB radio and wall-mounted Smart TV.

 En suite shower room with large walk-in shower with separate mixer, twin basins, heated towel rail and WC.

 North bedroom with zip and link beds which can be configured as a super king double or twin, side tables, wardrobe, chest of drawers, window seat, dressing table, Roberts DAB radio and wall-mounted Smart TV.

 En suite bathroom with bath and shower over, twin basins, heated towel rail and WC.

 Accessibility – there is a set of steps with a handrail down to the main access into the lodge and thereafter the property sits on one floor.
 For guests with restricted mobility or in need of wheelchair access, there is a paved path up and round the side of the property which would allow access via the front patio and French doors on the front aspect.

 There is a front patio to the front aspect of the property affording wonderful views across open countryside.

 Fenton Lodge is surrounded by a large lawned communal grounds which is shared with Fenton Tower.
 Guests are asked to respect each other’s privacy when both properties are occupied.
 Guests to the lodge do not have access to the front lawn and front drive of Fenton Tower.
-The front of the lodge looks across wide open farmland extending to approximately X acres which is arable with some livestock.
-Guests are welcome to walk in the wider land of the estate, however dogs will need to be closely supervised and kept under control, and dogs will need to be kept on a lead where there is livestock and horses.
+The front of the lodge looks across rolling farmland.
+Guests are welcome to walk in the wider land of the estate, however dogs will need to be closely supervised and kept under control, and on a lead where there is livestock and horses.